 Tied into eating clean is avoiding refined carbs like white flour.
-There are plenty of awesome substitutes that work amazing and allow you to eat the foods you love but keep weight off long-term.
+There are plenty of awesome substitutes that work amazingly and allow you to eat the foods you love but keep weight off long-term.

 10 Popular Weight-Loss Diets Reviewed

-With the tips mentioned above, we’ll now move onto the reviews!
+With the tips mentioned above, we’ll now move on to the reviews!
 Diets were chosen based on popularity and studied benefits.
 Keep in mind that not every diet is a good fit for everyone.
 But out of the following 10, I hope you find one that works for you and your lifestyle goals!

 1. Clean Eating Diet

 I put this diet first because it’s a great way to look at the idea of dieting.
 It’s a sustainable way to eat in that moderation (yes, cheat days are allowed😀) and sensible choices work together for success.
 Add in some exercise, and this is an easy diet to follow.
 Learn how here.
 Weight loss results are positive with the clean eating diet.

 Benefits: As long as you eat clean, you can even have desserts!
 Avoiding things like processed foods and sugars have benefits to your health by reducing the chances of cardiovascular disease and diabetes, are two examples.

 This is another favorite of mine—I’ve written lots of posts like this one: Intermittent Fasting For Women: A Complete Guide.
 You’ve got different ways to work out your fasting windows and eating windows, like the eat-stop-eat method and the 16/8 method, explained here and in my other intermittent fasting posts.
 Weight loss results are typically very successful with the IF diet.